keyno/bbb-cutter/README.md

 ## Dependencies

-It required Python 3.x+ to be installed on the system.
+It requires Python 3.x+ to be installed on the system.

 This utility pack has the following dependencies:
 - ffmpeg-python